Smile-SA/rating-operator/documentation/INSTALL.md

 ## 1. Introduction

 In this document we show how to set up a test/minimal cluster instance.
 In a production environment, you may want to add Network policies for increased security, and HA storage for resilience.
 In this tutorial the in-cluster communications are considered trusted.

+For a quick installation, please refer this **[guide](/documentation/QUICK-INSTALLATION.md).**

 ## 2. Requirements